Starpoint would also like to give special thanks to:

 Rhythm and Lead Guitar

 David Glaser played with Starpoint during live performances on the major part of the "Restless" Tour.
 David was introduced to the band by Greg Phillips.
 Greg met David at a bar called "Charlie's Westside" in Annapolis.
 Md.
 In the year 1983 Greg had just moved back to the Annapolis area from Baltimore and was interested in playing with other musicians in the rock genre.
 Greg went to "Charlie's" and David's band, "Telluride", was performing there.
 Greg sat in with "Telluride" and David was very pleased with Greg's performance.
 They stayed in touch with each other and later began working in several bands together.
 When Ernesto, as band leader, was interested in adding another guitar player, Greg immediately thought of David Glaser and recommended him.
 Greg new that David had the talent to play anything.
 Starpoint had a rehearsal with David and he learned all of Starpoint's material for the live show, flawlessly.
-He had to learn some of Ernesto's rhythm guitar parts note for note, which you can here clearly on the song, "It's All Yours", track 2 on the Starpoint "Live" CD!
+He learned some of Ernesto's rhythm guitar parts note for note, which you can here clearly on the song, "It's All Yours", track 2 on the Starpoint "Live" CD!
 David also learned and executed some of the dance steps and choreography, while playing those intricate guitar parts!
 David played great on the "Restless" Tour and was a good companion on the road.
 Greg hired David again for our show in France! of the year 2011!
 Greg and David continued to work together up until the year of his passing, playing in the Baltimore/Washington/Annapolis area.
 Starpoint is glad to have had the pleasure in meeting David Glaser and touring with him on a most memorable tour!
 We will miss him and his great contribution to Starpoint!

 Starpoint Live: Rhythm Guitar (on tracks 1,2,8) Rhythm and Second Lead Guitar (on track 10)